Special Programs and Opportunities

 Two committees in the nursing department feature opportunities for student leadership: CPE (Curriculum and Program Evaluation) and FSD (Faculty Student Development).
 Both groups invite several students to serve and provide valuable insight, suggestions and feedback.

-We also have student leadership teams for the Hope Student Nurse Association and the Hope branch of Nurses Christian Fellowship.
+In addition, students provide leadership for the Hope Student Nurse Association and the Hope branch of Nurses Christian Fellowship.

 Hope Student Nurses Association